mamuzaan/Portfolio-Project2-Quiz/README.md

 # Basic Quiz Application
-This is an basic quiz application about Sweden and built on HTML, CSS and JavaScript.
+This is an basic quiz test application about Sweden and built on HTML, CSS and JavaScript.
+There are 10 functions in this file.

+Function with the largest signature take 2 arguments, while the median is 0.

+Largest function has 11 statements in it, while the median is 5.5.

+The most complex function has a cyclomatic complexity value of 3 while the median is 1.

+There are all screen size tested and screenshots under below.

 ![screenshot with all device](images/Screenshot1.png)